RJauslin/rjauslin.github.io/_posts/2022-06-06-sequential_balanced.md

 ## Inclusion probabilites

-Firstly, we define the variable of interest, the auxiliary variables and the inclusion probabilities.
+A good sample should maintain the population's characteristics.
+By defining proportional inclusion probabilities, we ensure better representativity.
 We set up here the inclusion probabilities equal with sum equal to 50. i.e. the sample will contain 50 units.